philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 }
 ```

-The above code isn't valid CSS, but you should be able to understand what it's trying to accomplish.
-The idea is that `<button>` elements should be able to adapt to the properties of their parent context.
-Regardless of what background color is applied to `.alert`, the button inside of it should be able to have a border color that matches.
+The above code isn't valid Sass (or CSS), but you should be able to understand what it's trying to accomplish.

+The last declaration is trying to use Sass's `darken` function on the `background-color` property that the `<button>` element will inherit from its parent `.alert` element.

+Now, this isn't going to work because Sass doesn't know about the DOM structure, but hopefully it's clear why the ability to do this type of thing would be useful.

-There are tons of use cases for this type of feature, but I think the most compelling is to ensure text is always readable and sufficiently contrasts with the background.
+The call out one particular use case: it would be incredibly handy to be able to run color functions on inherited DOM properties for accessibility reason.
+For example, to ensure text is always readable and sufficiently contrasts with the background color.

-Since preprocessor variables aren't CSS declarations (property-value pairs), they don't cascade.
-And they don't inherit to child elements.

 ### Preprocessor variables aren't interoperable